New to Road Scholar? Sign up

 Evening: At leisure.
 Enjoy an opportunity for the excitement of more independent discovery.
 Our Study Leader will have plenty of suggestions for where you can go and what you can do.

 Activity note: Getting on/off a bus.
 The drive to Vallée de la Jacques-Cartier is about 30 miles, less than 1 hour.
-Hiking up to 7 miles; gravel trails.
+Walking for about 3 hours, Hiking up to 5 miles; gravel trails and forest trail.

 Morning: We will venture out to the Laurentian massif for a hike in one of the most ancient mountain ranges in the world, home of the Parc National de la Jacques Cartier.
 The main feature of the park is the famous Rivière Jacques Cartier (Jacques Cartier River) put under the protection of the Park Act in 1981.
 The river has carved its passage down to more than 1,800 feet (550 meters) below the top of the plateau in a valley that existed even before the glacial period.
 During the hike with our Study Leader, we will learn about the ancient trail connecting Quebec to the Saguenay through the floating timbers period that ended in 1978.
 The Jacques Cartier national Park is an environmental testament to the role of nature and geography in the development of Canada.
 Focusing on area history before the European arrival up to modern time, the hike will provide insights into local conservation efforts of this historical salmon river and protected glacial valley.